zyfluxz/CandidatureF-Graph/README.md

 Then run the command "Python alg.py".
 Enter the string to test shortest route in all caps.
 If a route exists, it will be displayed.
 Otherwise, -1 will be displayed.

-Notice that 10 itterations for posts are granted before having to restart the python script.